Caraveo/odyssey/README.md

 # Odyssey

-A beautiful macOS SwiftUI writing app with a node-based canvas for organizing and creating original works using AI.
+A beautiful macOS SwiftUI writing app designed for novel writing.
+Odyssey combines node-based organization with AI-powered content generation to help you visualize and develop your novel ideas in a whole new way.

 ## Screenshots